 It’s an awful feeling to get a cold while on vacation.
 Bringing cold medicine to help alleviate symptoms will be so helpful.
-Something like Advil Cold and Sinus Congestion or it’s equivalent is probably what you need – remember to bring the non-drowsy kind so you can still function and have a good time.
+Something like Advil Cold and Sinus Congestion or i’s equivalent is probably what you need.
+Remember to bring the non-drowsy kind so you can still function and have a good time.

 If you’re cruising with your children, make sure to bring children’s medicine like Children’s Advil and other medications that you trust and use at home.
-Remember to bring the “just in case” stuff, like cold and cough medicines.
+Don’t forget to bring the “just in case” stuff, like cold and cough medicines.

 8. Cough and Sore Throat Medication

 A good cough suppressant as well some cough drops will be helpful if you start to get sick while on a cruise.
 I like Halls Relief, as I find it soothing for mild coughs and sore throats.

 Cough candies and throat lozenges are a must, with dry sea air, bring some along in different flavors.

 Recommended: Cough and sore throat drops

 Tip: Make your own mini DIY travel first aid kits in small ziplock bags.
 These are perfect for the plane, for cruises and road trips.

 It may go without saying, but do make sure your regular (or less regular) prescription medications make it onto your cruise packing list.
 There may be medications you don’t use daily, but they are important to have with you just in case.
 So, do make sure these are packed.